vincentvasquez/jekyll-theme-prologue/movie-list.md

 2. Transformers:
 3. The Matrix
 4. Hackers
-5. The Mitchells vs the machines.
+5. The Mitchells vs the machines
+6. I, Robot
+7. Short Circuit

 source: me